Cacti/documentation/Devices.md

 - **SNMP Uptime** - Query the SNMP Uptime Instance OID
 - **Ping and SNMP Uptime** - Ping the device but also check the SNMP Uptime Instance OID
 - **Ping** - Either ICMP, TCP at a port, or UDP as a port.
-Newer version has an aditional method TCP Ping Closed.
+Newer version has an additional method TCP Ping Closed.
 The device is considered UP even if the tcp ping returns closed
 - **Ping or SNMP Uptime** - Only one needs to be working for Cacti to collect data
 - **SNMP Desc** - Query the SNMP sysDescription in cases where the SNMP Uptime OID